Your grief over the absence is the fingerprint of the presence.

 PSALM 139:7-8

 The silence is not absence.
-The silence is the room a Father makes when He is teaching a child to walk without holding the hand.
-The silence is the pause in a great symphony that makes the next note possible.
-The silence is a friend sitting beside you in the hospital after the news, quiet, because there is nothing left to say and everything left to give.
+It is the quiet of a Father still in the room — the friend who sits beside you in the hospital after the news and says nothing, because there is nothing left to say and everything left to give.

 You are not holding on.
 You are held.